Wedding Stationery Timeline

 So you’re engaged, HOORAY!
 Once you’ve planned Your Engagement Party, determined your budget, figured out your guest list and booked your venue, it’s time to give some thought to how you’re going to let your nearest and dearest know the details of your wedding.

-In addition to practical info about your wedding, your wedding stationary also gives your invited guests the first taste of what to expect on your wedding day.
+In addition to practical info about your wedding, your wedding stationery also gives your invited guests the first taste of what to expect on your wedding day.
 Before sending out your wedding stationery there are a few important things to consider to help set the tone.
 Let’s take a look at what you need to know!

 1. Save The Dates